Checking the Northern Lights forecast was really complex not so long ago.

 - The cloud coverage in real-time.
 This is the most essential tool for chasing the Aurora across the island.

-Related to the long-term Northern Lights forecast in Iceland, you can check Spaceweatherlive.
+Regarding the long-term Northern Lights forecast in Iceland, you can check Spaceweatherlive.

 Northern Lights forecast Alaska

-To find the best Northern Lights forecast in Alaska, the most complete site is the Geophysical institute of Alaska.
+In terms of the best Northern Lights forecast in Alaska, the most complete site is the Geophysical institute of Alaska.

 On this site you’ll find: